Best Survival Shovels | Tested & Reviewed

 We recommend considering them for (depending on your situation):

-Survival shovels always have uses outside of survival kits too, like digging in confined areas.
+Survival shovels always have uses outside of survival kits, too, like digging in confined areas.

-Sources and References
+Sources & References

-All of our experience and the testing we do to determine the best survival shovel is useless without listing our research sources and references.
+All of our experience and the testing we do to determine the best survival shovel are useless without listing our research sources and references.
 We leaned on these for the book knowledge that we paired with our hands-on testing and practical survival experience:

 Freivalds, A. (1986).
 The ergonomics of shoveling and shovel design—a review of the literature.
 Ergonomics.
 Volume 29.
 Issue 1.
-Pages 3-18.
+Pages 3 – 18.
 (Source)

 Brown, R. (2012).
 The Infantry Squad: Decisive Force Now and in the Future.
 Defense Technical Information Center.
 (Source)

 Wise, N. (2014).
 An intimate history of digging in the Australian army during the Kokoda campaign of 1942.
 Labour History.
 Issue 107.
-Pages 21-34.
+Pages 21 – 34.
 (Source)

 Shovels are a unique tool that can help us move earth quickly when we need to.
 You can use them to make shelter, protective trenches, or just for digging a cathole.